REFORMATION CD SUPER SALE ENDS SOON

 calls this "Knox's major theological work."

-defence of the Reformed doctrine at the height of the Scottish Reformation"
+exposition and defence of the Reformed doctrine at the height of the Scottish

-build the theological bridge between Edinburgh and Geneva."
+early Presbyterianism and build the theological bridge between Edinburgh and

 Very far from being a mere iconoclast, he (Knox) was also a